 Schema also makes your content eligible for rich snippets.
-A rich snippets is when your content has additional information on a SERP result, like reviews or stars.
+A rich snippet is when your content has additional information on a SERP result, like reviews or stars.

 For example, a search engine might have trouble differentiating between a product page and a blog post.
-Schema tells the search engine that it’s looking at a product page so that it can display that content on a SERP to the right searchers.
+Schema tells the search engine that it’s looking at a product page to display that content on a SERP to the right searchers.